Recoskie/JDasm/docs/Basics.md

 <h1 id="SysMem">Reading, and editing binary data.</h1>

-When you open any file, or disk drive, you will see a output that looks like this.
+When you open any file or disk drive, you will see an output that looks like this.

 <br />